pingswept/me30-website/content/logistics/questions.md

 3. Does a motor get hotter when it's going fast or slow?
 Why?
 4. Can you store more energy in a 100 uF capacitor or in a lithium ion battery of the same volume?
 5. Why are extension cords rated for a certain voltage and current?
 How is a cord with higher ratings different?
+6. Using the stuff in your project kit, devise a few different ways to overload your voltage regulator circuit and tell us which one would dissipate the most power, and why.

 ## Learning objectives